All Episodes

 Did anybody ever really have it?

-And then he then redistributed the uh the profits that came in the door out one other door.
+And if they had it, did they give it all to Madoff and that he then redistributed the, the profits that came in the door out one other door?

-It'll show up on all the society pages and columns of how gratefully contributing these people are, how compassionate they all are, and when the whole point here is for the retail outlet hosting the thing to sell whatever they've got inside the store and to get published, it's all PR.
+Is how gratefully contributing these people are, how compassionate they all are, and when the whole point here is for the retail outlet hosting the thing to sell whatever they've got inside the store and to get published, it's all pr.

-And I'll guarantee you that in the privacy of their homes, they're devastated, not just over the money that was swindled, but because of the loss of stature that they feel.
+Some people with the highest of reputation, most impeccable reputations, are now toast because they were associated with made off, and i'll guarantee you that in the privacy of their homes, they're devastated, not just over the money that was swindled, but because of the loss of stature that they feel.

-In fact, a lot of people want to live that way, want to live a little anonymously so as not to be browbeat when their charitable donations are discovered.
+In fact, a lot of people want to live that way, want to live a little anonymously so as not to be browbeat uh, when their charitable donations are discovered.

-I look at all the money donated to charity in this country, and I look at all the tax revenue that's transferred to the needy, and I really don't understand why we have needy people.
+I look at all the money donated to charity in this country and I look at all the tax revenue that's transferred to the needy and I really don't understand why we have needy people.

-What is it now seven to eight trillion dollars in in just a great society alone has been transferred from producers to nonproducers since 1964.
+$7 to $8 trillion in just a great society alone has been transferred from producers to non-producers since 1964.

 And we still got the same percentages of people in need.